andywaltlova/Python-1-2022-spring/lesson_4/README.md

 filered_dict = {k:v for k,v in points.items() if v > 10}

 # And to be complete, here is set comprehension
+# How range() function works can be found in official documentation -> https://docs.python.org/3/library/stdtypes.html#range
 nums = {i+1 for i in range(10)}
 ```